m-abdulhak/SwarmJS/doc/advanced-tutorial.md

-# Advanced Tutorial: Creating a New Scene
+# Advanced Tutorial: Creating New Scenes

 In this tutorial, we will create a new scene and re-implement the simple clustering algorithm to found in the [Cluster (Periphery)](https://m-abdulhak.github.io/SwarmJS/?scene=peripheryCluster) scene.